QGEP/docs/en/installation-guide/database-initialization.rst

 Since database release 1.0 you will get 3 new schemas (qgep_od, qgep_sys, qgep_vl)

-* Update privileges for the database
+* Update privileges for the database (all 3 schemas)

   * Right click the `qgep_od` schema